laurelherting/lmh-headspace/AWS/examTips.md

 	* max 128 chars

 ### AWS Deck of cards
-* Are uploads to s3 buckets public or private by default?
+* Are uploads to S3 buckets public or private by default?
   * private
 * Do new AMIs created default to public or private?
+  * private
 * Do customers have any access to physical drives on ec2?
+  * yes
-* What are some of the delivery options for sns?
+* What are some of the delivery options for SNS?
+  * HTTP and HTTPS subscription types

 ###	Possible Questions:
 * p.
 13 of above whitepaper